instructure/canvas-lms/doc/docker/README.md

 If a URL is long enough, you may see a Gateway 502 error.
-This problem has been patched in [dinghy-http-proxy#36](https://github.com/codekitchen/dinghy-http-proxy/pull/36) however until a new release is cut the follow can be done as a work
+This problem has been patched in [dinghy-http-proxy#36](https://github.com/codekitchen/dinghy-http-proxy/pull/36) however until a new release is cut the following can be done as a workaround:
-around:

 In `~/.dinghy/proxy.conf` add the following: